6 Silent Symptoms of Colon Cancer You Might Be Missing

 Another side effect of a slow internal bleed is shortness of breath.
 If you aren’t bleeding aggressively or vomiting blood, your body puts more plasma in the blood without making more iron or red blood cells, says Dr. Raymond.
 This prevents you from losing blood in large volumes but reduces blood’s ability to carry oxygen, which is why you might notice shortness of breath, one of the overlooked colon cancer symptoms.

-Never ignore these four signs of thyroid cancer.
+Learn to spot the signs of thyroid cancer.

 You feel bloated or crampy